grreddy1978/timesheet/README.md

 # timesheet
-This is simple timesheet management with workflow enabled
+This is simple timesheet management application with workflow enabled